garden-io/garden/docs/k8s-plugins/ephemeral-k8s/manage-clusters.md

 ## Accessing a cluster via kubeconfig

 Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local machine.
-The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
+The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like the following:
 ```
 kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
 ```